Transdev Brisbane Ferries: History

 All services were suspended on 10 January 2011 due to severe weather prior to the 2011 Brisbane floods.
 While the CityCat and ferry fleet escaped damage by mooring downstream at the Rivergate Marina or Manly harbour, much of the infrastructure was damaged or destroyed by the floods, causing services to be cancelled indefinitely.
 Partial CityCat and CityFerry services recommenced on 14 February 2011, using fifteen repaired wharves.
 Six of the remaining wharves opened using rescued and repaired pontoons on 18 April 2011.

 In 2010, Transfield sold its 50% share in TransdevTSL, and all TransdevTSL operations including Brisbane Ferries became 100% Transdev owned.
 In March 2011, Transdev merged with Veolia Transport (parent of Veolia Transport Queensland) to form Veolia Transdev.

 The upgraded West End was opened at the end of July 2011.
 A new terminal at Northshore Hamilton opened in October 2011.

 In order to revitalise patronage on the inner city ferry route, the council converted it into a free service targeted at tourists in 2012.
 As part of this change, three of the existing fleet of ferries were painted red to be dedicated to the route, named CityHopper.

 In July 2013, Veolia Transdev was renamed back to Transdev (with a different logo).
 As part of the rebranding, TransdevTSL Brisbane Ferries was rebranded as Transdev Brisbane Ferries, and became a subsidiary of Transdev Australasia.

 All CityHopper and CityFerry services were suspended 25 July 2020, due to safety concerns over the ageing fleet.
 From 7 August CityCats started servicing Holman St.

 Transdev Brisbane Ferries ceased operating on 3 November 2020, with the next contract awarded to RiverCity Ferries.

 Services

 CityCat

-CityCat services operate from University of Queensland to Northshore Hamilton calling at West End, Guyatt Park, Regatta, Milton, North Quay, South Bank, QUT Gardens Point, Riverside, Sydney Street, Mowbray Park, New Farm Park, Hawthorne, Bulimba, Teneriffe, Bretts Wharf and Apollo Road.
+CityCat services operate from UQ St Lucia to Northshore Hamilton calling at West End, Guyatt Park, Regatta, Milton, North Quay, South Bank, QUT Gardens Point, Riverside, Sydney Street, Mowbray Park, New Farm Park, Hawthorne, Bulimba, Teneriffe, Bretts Wharf and Apollo Road.
 Not all CityCat services stop all stops, with some peak time express services operating.